 It’s rare that we find a recipe so revolutionary that we feel obligated to make sure everyone knows about it.
 But this chicken is that and then some.
-James Beard Award-winner and two-Michelin-star chef Daniel Patterson shared it for our Winter 2015 issue, where he finished it with fried herbs and a herb vinaigrette.
+James Beard Award-winner and two-Michelin-star chef Daniel Patterson shared it for our Winter 2015 issue, where he finished it with fried herbs and an herb vinaigrette.
 (It’s genius.)
 But the simple 2-ingredient, 1-minute-prep chicken is a revelation all by itself, especially because it’s the easiest recipe ever, feeds 6 for under $15, and every piece is the best piece (no bones + impossibly juicy meat + ultra-crispy skin = bliss).
-Do yourself a favor: Make this chicken.
-Then do us one in return: Show us your chicken via photo on Instagram and/or Facebook with the hashtag #besteffingchicken and @gffmag.
-We can’t wait to hear what you think!
+Do yourself a favor: Make this chicken, then let us know what you think!

-1 large whole chicken (about 4 1/2 pounds), deboned (ask the butcher to do it for you)
+- 1 large whole chicken about 4 1/2 pounds, deboned and butterflied so it can lay flat, in one piece, with the skin side up (ask the butcher to do it for you)

 Salt the chicken with 1 teaspoon of salt 1 to 3 hours prior to cooking and reserve in the refrigerator until 10 minutes before cooking.

 Preheat the broiler.
-Put the chicken, skin-side up, on a rimmed sheet pan and place it under the broiler, about 3 inches from the heat, to brown and crisp the skin, about 10 minutes, rotating the pan a few times for even browning.
+Put the chicken, skin-side up, on a rimmed sheet pan and place it under the broiler, 3 to 6 inches from the heat (depending on the intensity of your oven), to brown and crisp the skin, about 10 minutes, rotating the pan a few times for even browning.
 Turn the oven temperature down to 250°F and cook for 25 minutes.